GiantSpaceRobot/tsRNAsearch/README.md

 * -e *Optional (but recommended) CSV file containing file names and file groups (see examples in additional-files/)*
 * -t *Number of threads to use {default is to calculate the number of processors and use 75%}*
 * -A *Plot all features? __yes__/__no__ {default: __no__ (only plot differentially expressed features)}*

+### Methods to Address Difficulty in Correctly Identifying tRNA reads
+There are 625 tRNA genes in the human genome.
+Each tRNA species (e.g. Arginine) has multiple genes coding for it, many of which are identical or vastly similar.
+Therefore, correctly matching a read with its tRNA gene of origin is difficult.
+Two methods have been implemented to address this:
+* CD-HIT was used to extract representative sequences from all ncRNA sequences.
+The ncRNA STAR database was built using these representative sequences.
+* The STAR output (SAM file) is processed in such a way that all reads mapping to multiple database sequences from the same ncRNA species (e.g. read maps to multiple Proline-CCC genes) are collapsed into a single SAM entry.
+This single SAM entry is thereby considered a single-mapping read and is not removed by downstream processing steps.

 ## Contributors
 * Paul Donovan, PhD